Visas and Work Permits 12 min

 Golden visa scheme

-It's unlikely that the employees can qualify for the golden visa scheme, but you can consider it if an employee invests in your company.
-Under the golden visa scheme, foreign investors from non-EU countries can be granted an expedited Portuguese residence permit process.
+The Golden Visa program may accelerate the Portuguese residence permit process for foreign investors from non-EU countries.
 The investors need to either buy Portuguese real estate or invest up to a certain amount into a business.

 How do you get a work visa for Portugal?